Table of Contents

 Maybe you’re self partnered.
 Maybe you just don’t feel like company.
 Maybe you’re new here.
-Whatever your reason for dining solo, we have some great places in Phoenix to relax and enjoy a meal without having to share.
-These are the best restaurants for solo dining in Phoenix.
+Whatever your reason for dining solo, we have some great places to eat in Phoenix to relax and enjoy a meal without having to share.
+These are the best restaurants for solo dining in the area.

 Southern Rail | 300 W Camelback Rd

 Southern Rail nails the solo dining trifecta: lots of open-air bar seating, a solid variety of small plates, and happy hour every day.
 Chef Justin Beckett has sublimely crafted Phoenix’s local twist on southern soul food.
 The Dirty Rice Balls are a must!